 Here at Kenya Thriving, we believe that it is every child's right to be loved and nurtured during their formative years, to live in an environment where they can thrive, and know that they are safe and protected.
 Unfortunately, not every child has that opportunity.

-The aim of this project is to build small houses where one widow can take care of up to ten orphans.
-She will not only provide for their physical needs, but she will also be a "Mum" to each child, and each child will be a sibling to each other.
+Each house has become home to ten children, taken care of by a houseparent, who not only provides for their physical needs, but will also be a "Mum" to each child, and each child will be a sibling to each other.
 In this way a family environment can eventually be achieved, where there is security and love, laughter and boundaries, responsibility and a sense of belonging.

 There are now five small houses which are home to fifty one children who each have their own story of heartbreak and loss, but here they find people who care about them and a place where they can feel secure.